 “GET OUT!” he roared, leaping to his feet and pointing imperiously at the open door.
 “I’m busy—”

 “I’m sorry to have disturbed you,” the traitor said softly, his voice low, calm.
 “Meinrad and Rambart asked me to make certain we have adequate safeguards, and since Faelan’s here, it can’t wait.”

 Lapis’s tummy twisted and prickly anxiety descended.
 He would peruse the protections and happily give the info to the crown.
 She needed to alert Faelan.
 She would inform him of the secret passages Patch created that only she, Brander and Sherridan knew, because his life would depend on it.

 “Talk to Sherridan!”
 Baldur snapped.

 Relief twined through Lapis, combining with the dread.
-Sherridan knew about the traitor and would look upon any rebel asking about House escape routes and protections with suspicion.
-She wondered what the Blue Council members had imparted to him and Brander the day before, because she doubted Ciaran and Tearlach let the opportunity pass.
+He knew about the traitor and would look upon any rebel asking about House escape routes and protections with suspicion.
+She wondered what the Blue Council members discussed with him and Brander the day before, because she doubted Ciaran and Tearlach let the opportunity pass.

 “Sherridan isn’t—” Relaine began.

 Apparently he had no care for what rebel hierarchy thought of him.
 Relaine frowned in annoyed disgust and Lapis gloated.
 She likely insinuated she had a close relationship with the headman, and Perben would pay for her misdirection.

 And she now had a name.